Flawed Democracy

 So maybe KPK need to consider prosecuting people who are trying to bribe Indonesian government officials as well.
 Once these people are to afraid use money to cut corners then even if these officers are demanding money they won’t be given any.

-15. Tomaculum Says:
+15. Tomaculum says:

 Rudy Hendra,